voxpupuli/puppet-icinga2/README.md

 Set to present enables the usergroup object, absent disables it.
 Defaults to `present`

 ##### `usergroup_name`
-Set the Icinga2 name of the usergroup object.
+Set the Icinga 2 name of the usergroup object.
 Defaults to `title` of the define resource.

 ##### `user_name`
-Set the Icinga2 name of the user object.
+Set the Icinga 2 name of the user object.
 Defaults to title of the define resource.

 ##### `display_name`
 A short description of the service group.